Skip to content

 4. Import Dashboard

-Click the Dashboards icon on the left, then select "+Import", then click "Upload JSON file" to import the downloaded dashboard configuration file:
+Click the Dashboards icon on the left, then select "+Import", then click "Upload JSON file" to import one of the JSON files mentioned above:

 image